Moropant Trimbak Pingle: Early life

 Moropant Trimbak Pingle was born to a Deshastha Brahmin family in 1620 Nimgaon.
 In 1647, he joined Chhatrapati Shivaji Maharaj in establishing the Maratha Empire.

 Military career

-He was one of the warriors who participated in the successful 1659 battle of Shivaji Maharaj's forces against the forces of Bijapur's Adil Shah which immediately followed Adil Shah's general Afzalkhān's death at Jāwali.
+He was one of the warriors who participated in the successful 1659 battle of Shivaji Maharaj's forces against the forces of Bijapur's Adil Shah which immediately followed Adil Shah's general Afzal Khān's death at Jāwali.
 He also participated in the battles at Trimbakeshwar Fort and Wāni-Dindori against the Mughal Empire.
 He participated in Shivaji's invasion of Surat in 1664.
 He also participated in the Battle of Salher.
 Moropant surrounded and attacked the 25,000 strong Mughal infantry at Salher with his 20,000 infantry.
 Prominent Maratha Sardar and Shivaji's childhood friend Suryaji Kakde was killed by a Zamburak cannon in the battle.
 Chhatrapati Sambhaji son of Shivaji stayed with Moropant's relatives in Mathura after their escape from Agra..